1981 Southland Conference men's basketball tournament

 The Cardinals, in turn, received a bid to the 1981 NCAA Tournament.
-They were the only Southland member invited to the tournament.
+They were the only Southland member invited to the NCAA tournament.
+Regular season runner-up Texas–Arlington received an invitation to the 1981 NIT Tournament.

 Format

 All six of the conference's members participated in the tournament field.
 They were seeded based on regular season conference records, with the top two teams earning byes into the semifinal round.
 The other four teams entered into the preliminary first round.
 A third-place game was held on the last day.

 First Round games were played at the home court of the higher-seeded team.
 All remaining games were played at the Beaumont Civic Center in Beaumont, Texas, the home court of regular season champion Lamar.